 Check the Battery & Charging Cable

 Note: Don’t connect the USB to an external computer part such as a keyboard.
 Some keyboards have an additional port but don’t use that.
-The cable has to be plugged in directly to the computer.
-Otherwise, it will not transfer power to the watch.
+The cable has to be plugged directly into the computer.

 Users are often mistaken their watch for a dead device when it’s just in Power Reserve mode.
-That’s entirely understandable because this feature will disable everything.
-It will even stop all exchanges with your iPhone as well.
+That’s entirely understandable because this feature disables everything.
+It will even stop the connection between your Apple Watch and your iPhone.

-All you see is a red bolt icon next to the 24-hour format time.
-Power Reserve allows you to continue checking the time while saving battery.
-As a result, forcing all other functionality to shut down.
+When Power Reserve is enabled, you will see a red bolt icon with the time next to it.
+Power Reserve allows you to continue to tell time while saving battery.
+As a result, it forces all other functionality to shut down.

-To get out, all you have to do is press and hold the side button till the Apple logo display on the screen.
+To disable Power Reserve mode on your Apple Watch, you have to press and hold the side button till the Apple logo display on the screen.

 Apple Watch Black Screen of Death